 There are very few garden flowers that have as many superpowers as calendula.
-The many calendula benefits are not just for the garden, but for health, beauty, companion planting and so much more!
+The benefits of calendula herb are many.

 You know it wasn’t that long ago I didn’t even know what calendula was.

 I, in fact, learned I don’t even say it right.
 I say CAL-EN-DOO-LA all hillbillie like I guess.

 Then I had a friend say she went to a naturopathic doctor and the doctor recommended a cream she had never heard of, she looked it up and it was the same flower I have been (and will probably continue to mispronounce).